Workspaces

 Trackpad and mouse

-Hold and swipe up or down with two fingers (trackpad) or the scroll wheel (mouse) to cycle through workspaces.
+Hold Ctrl and swipe up or down with two fingers (trackpad) or the scroll wheel (mouse) to cycle through workspaces.

 Tip